knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="updatevideo"></a>
 # **UpdateVideo**
-> void UpdateVideo (long? id, ModelVideoResource videoResource)
+> void UpdateVideo (long? id, VideoResource videoResource)

 Modifies a video's details